 In 2021, we took a historic step to become Comprehensive Strategic Partners, intensifying our cooperation with ASEAN, agreeing to shared priorities, increasing resources and advancing new programs.

-In 2025, ASEAN Leaders agreed to admit Timor-Leste as the 11th member of ASEAN at the upcoming 47th ASEAN Summit in October 2025.
-We are a longstanding and strong supporter of Timor-Leste’s ASEAN accession.
+In 2025, ASEAN Leaders agreed to admit Timor-Leste as the 11th member of ASEAN at the 47th ASEAN Summit in October.
+We have been a longstanding and strong supporter of Timor-Leste’s ASEAN accession.

 ASEAN–Australia Special Summit 2024